teephopdisawas/teephopdisawas/README.md

 # Hi there 👋 I'm Teephop Disawas

 Welcome to my GitHub profile!
-I'm a developer passionate about building great software and learning new technologies.
+I'm an I.T. student passionate about building great software and learning new technologies.

 ## 🔭 What I'm Working On